adcox/system-git/README.md

 * When you first set up the system, you can begin with `find $HOME -name ".git"` to get a list of repositories within your home directory.
 Or you can just run `systemgit add-all` from your home directory to add them all automatically!
+* Any lines in the `$HOME/.gitrepos` file that begin with a "#" character are printed to the screen when `systemgit show` is called, a useful way to add "headers" to your list of repositories.